 Onboarding doesn’t end at Week 1, Month 1, or when the induction checklist runs out of empty boxes.
 The first three to six months are when new hires are most vulnerable and likely to leave if they’re not feelin’ all the feels.
 If you want to keep your new hires engaged, then you gotta keep the conversation going with regular communication and feedback events.
 Build on their initial emotional momentum and ensure they continue feeling valued and aligned with the business.

-5 benefits of engagement onboarding (AKA Why you need it)
+5 benefits of experience-driven onboarding (AKA Why you need it)

 #1 You create a human onboarding experience